Magisk-Modules-Repo/terminal_debloater/README.md

  And you will be presented with a list of app names inside /system.
  Just reboot and you will have it removed, systemless-ly :D

+## Error?
+ Send `/magisk/terminal_debloater/vebose.log` in the XDA thread.
+I'll examine it for problems and will try to fix it.

 ## Changelog